brinersam/ProjectPetFileService/README.md

 Hangfire starts background task that cleans up softdeleted files after time specified in appsettings, that goes into code by using IOptions pattern supplied by the framework.

+Uses Redis for cachine download presigned links to avoid remaking them every time a file is requested

 Contains docker compose with related services that are needed for the mcroservice to function.